OpenVidu/openvidu-cloud-devops/cloudformation-openvidu-demos/README.md

 2. The first one is the *Stack Name*.
 Feel free to be as original as you want but we recomend __OpenVidu_Demos__ and we use this name throughout the docs.

-3. In the *Secure Socket Layer (SSL) Configuration* section we are going set up the information for Let's Encrypt.
+3. In the *SLet's Encrypt Configuration (Optional) Configuration* section we are going set up the information for Let's Encrypt.

     1. First of all, choose to use a Let's Encrypt Certificate from the drop-down menu.